UQ-Trust-Lab/GPTs-ThirdSpy/README.md

 # GPTs-ThirdSpy
-An automated framework designed to extract GPTs’ pri- vacy settings
+An automated framework designed to extract GPTs’ privacy settings